edgexfoundry/edgex-docs/docs_src/design/ucr/Extending-Device-Data.md

 We find a consistent need as we design microservices for our industrial products:
 The new analytics, utility, and north-bound microservices almost always need to add Device Resources to manage their configuration, transforms, and status reporting.
 These Resources are usually needed on a per-Device basis (rather than just overall service configuration or status), which can be seen as extending (adding to) the data of the original south-bound devices.

-Adding configuration and status via Devices that **extend** the original south-bound Device, and new Device Resources, make this configuration and status data easily accessible and translatable to other Application Services and to the UI via REST;
+Adding configuration and status via Resources that **extend** the original south-bound Device make this configuration and status data easily accessible and translatable to other Application Services and to the UI via REST;
 we think that this general solution is better than disparate solutions which add custom APIs in each Application Service to Get and Set this data.

-What is needed is a common means of showing the relationship between these added Resources and their original south-bound Device; that is, to indicate that these Resources "extend" the original Device.
+What is needed is a common means of showing the relationship between these added Resources, their owning service, and the original south-bound Device Resources; that is, to indicate that these Resources "extend" the original Device data.

 It is desirable that the means of conveying this information become standardized for those EdgeX microservices which provide and use it, hence proposing here that there be a common EdgeX way defined to do this.